tingluhk/bootstrapApp05/README.md

         added 249 packages in 7.087s

-To start the server type "gulp"
+To start the server type "gulp" or "npm start" (because the package.json file we edited the "script start gulp")